pauliusbaulius/lil_ripper/README.md

 	If you wan't gifvs, you can pass mp4 to -f.

 	-f jpg png, -f webm, --formats gif mp4 webm

+-l, --log
+	Level of logging, default will only log WARNING messages and up.
+	Takes DEBUG or INFO as arguments.
+Logs are saved in logs/ direcotry in the root directory of the project.

+	-l DEBUG, if you want to see a lot of information how the program works.
 ```